M4dNation/gpm/README.md

 If your folder is already a git repository and is properly configured, you can skip this section and go to the next one.
 However, if you have any doubt about your git configuration or if you project isn't in a repository yet, use the following explanations to make it.

-In this section, we will use two differents command:
+In this section, we will use two differents commands:

     init
 and